 Division of Equity & Inclusion Resource Page

 The Division of Equity & Inclusion is working remotely, providing support virtually to students, staff, and faculty during the period of Shelter in Place.
-Find out how to access their programs and resources by clicking here.
+Find out how to access their programs and resources on the E&I COVID-19 Response page.

 If you have questions about how we can support you, please e-mail us at firstname.lastname@example.org.